Home » Casing » Expandable Casing Mechanism, Application, Pros & Cons

 Figure 2 Conventional casing program.

-By utilizing expandable casing in the same well the program can be modified as seen in Figure 3.
-The advantage is readily apparent, in that the total depth now can be reached with the same size conventional casing and smaller casing at shallow depths, if expandable casing strings are used in the well plan.
+The program can be modified by utilizing expandable casing in the same well, as seen in Figure 3.
+The advantage is readily apparent in that the total depth now can be reached with the same size conventional casing and smaller casing at shallow depths if expandable casing strings are used in the well plan.
 There are several possible variations.
-While this may not be applicable for the most common wells drilled in the world, it represents a considerable advantage in those costly wells that do fall outside the common category.
+While this may not apply to the most common wells drilled globally, it represents a considerable advantage in those costly wells that fall outside the standard category.

 Casing program with expendable casing.